 Autumn is most possibly the wettest part of the year with showers being most common in October and November.

-Even though Ljubljana ranks among the wettest European capitals with yearly parcipitation of 1400 mm, weather has gotten very inconsistent in the past decade and you may also come across super dry and sunny autumn days.
+Even though Ljubljana ranks among the wettest European capitals with yearly precipitation of 1400 mm, weather has got very inconsistent in the past decade, and you may also come across super dry and sunny autumn days.

-The average temperature in September is 17°C, on October 12°C and on November 7°C.
+The average temperature in September is 17, on October 12 °C and on November 7 °C.